|Course coordinator(s)||dr. ir. BB Bock|

-Both written exam and the written assignments need a minimum mark of 5.5.
-In case of no-pass for written assignments new assignments need to be done during the official re-exam periods.
+For each component of the examination (written exam, written assignments, and oral presentation) a minimum mark of 5.5 is needed to pass the course.
+In the case of no-pass for written assignments, new assignments need to be done during the official re-exam periods.
 The attendance of the tutorials is mandatory and required for completing the course.
-Additionally, to pass the course the oral presentation skills part has to be completed satisfactorily.
+The mark for oral presentation is based on your presentation and reflection report.
 A bonus arrangement applies.

 Macionis, J.J.; Peper, B.; Van der Leun, J. (2019).
 De Samenleving; kennismaking met de sociologie.
 Amsterdam: Pearson benelux, 2014.
 14de ed.